kolenpe1/translocation/docs/source/sca.rst

 .. _sca:

-:ref:`TRACO <intro>` provides modification of intensities of *SCA* files.
+:ref:`TRANSLOCATION <intro>` provides modification of intensities of *SCA* files.
 Various programs produce different headers of the *SCA* files.
 Therefore, **it is necessary to specify how many initial lines belong to the header**.

 The *original_file.sca* starts with following lines: